 Wong Kim Ark is not a household name; at some point, the man’s descendants barely knew him, too.
-Yet his story is one that needs retelling in these relevant times of uncertainty, when becoming “American” seems more complicated than ever.

 That’s because Wong, the son of Chinese immigrants, won a case against the United States which reiterated that everyone born in the country, regardless of their race or color, is an American citizen.